micmejia/bible-dump/AMPC/Hebrews/Heb 5.md

-In the days of His flesh [Jesus] offered up definite, special petitions [for that which He not only wanted [^b]but needed] and supplications with strong crying and tears to Him Who was [always] able to save Him [out] from death, and He was heard because of His reverence toward God [His godly fear, His piety, [^c] in that He shrank from the horrors of separation from the bright presence of the Father].
+In the days of His flesh [Jesus] offered up definite, special petitions [for that which He not only wanted but needed] and supplications with strong crying and tears to Him Who was [always] able to save Him [out] from death, and He was heard because of His reverence toward God [His godly fear, His piety,  in that He shrank from the horrors of separation from the bright presence of the Father].